jmandel/exnex/README.md

 *   **Opt-In Mechanisms: Explicit Permission Required:**
     *   For purposes like `Research`, `LegalDiscovery`, `ExternalThirdParty`, and for non-PDC `IndividualAccess`, the patient must explicitly opt-in.
-    *   This is typically evidenced by an Authorization VC (e.g., `exnex_nw_auth_vc_v1`) presented by the Data Requester, linking the patient (via their Identity VC) to the authorized Requester and the scope of consent.
+    *   This is typically attested by an Authorization VC (e.g., `exnex_nw_auth_vc_v1`) presented by the Data Requester, linking the patient (via their Identity VC) to the authorized Requester and the scope of consent.

 *   **Privacy-Preserving Opt-Out Distribution:**
     For purposes where access is allowed by default unless a patient opts out (e.g., `Treatment`, `Emergency`), ExNex uses a privacy-preserving mechanism: